Exploring Rapid Changes in the Arctic Ecosystem

 Claudia Schmidt (HZG) takes water and sediment samples at a meltwater stream of the glacier "Midtre Lovénbreen".
 Photo: AWI/Grit Steinhöfel

 There are currently two HZG scientists on location at the AWIPEV Base research station on Spitsbergen.
-They will take samples in the coming weeks of glacial water, ice and fjord waters.
+The expedition can take place thanks to the Alfred Wegener Institute: Originally, the trip to Ny Alesund was planned by expedition leader Dr. Torben Stichel and Dr. Grit Steinhöfel (both AWI) with colleagues from the USA, who, however, were not able to enter due to the corona pandemic.
+The HZG scientists could step in and use the sampling for the ECOTIP project.
+The researchers will take samples in the coming weeks of glacial water, ice and fjord waters.
 Parameters such as pH values, carbon dioxide concentrations, particulates and metal concentrations will then be measured.
 The aim of the HZG activities is to recognise background changes.
 Helmuth Thomas explains, “With increasing temperatures, the glaciers are melting more quickly.
 This means that more freshwater winds up in the fjords.
 If more pollutants or particulates are carried by the water from the glacier to the fjord then into the sea, the fjord could become more turbid, which could mean less phytoplankton and therefore less food for creatures larger in size, such as walruses.
 It is, however, not only individual factors that play a role in these chains, but also what is known as multiple stressors that we are yet to understand: what impacts does the interaction of different factors have?“

 Identify and define tipping points